PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

 * All functionality in PlasmaPy must have tests.

-* Tests are located in the top-level |tests/| directory.
+* Tests are located in the top-level |tests|_ directory.
 For example, tests of `plasmapy.formulary` are in :file:`tests/formulary/`.

 * The names of test files begin with :file:`test_`.